Taking Notes: The Secret to Getting Better Results in Life

 Local note-taking expert, Nicole Liem Yang of Show Me the Notes, recently came to speak at Life Launch, our life skills program for helping young adults who left the foster care system without a forever family.
 With her permission, we’re sharing a few of her note-taking and study skill secrets with you below.

 The ability to study well is key to being successful in school.
-Not only this, but once a young adult gets out in the workplace, effective note taking will likely continue to be useful.
+Not only this but once a young adult gets out in the workplace, effectively taking notes will likely continue to be useful.
 Effective note-taking skills can help bolster your ability to process information and help you track vitally important tasks and deadlines with accuracy.

 At Finally Family Homes, our mission is to lead youth who have the odds stacked against them to success.
 In order to do that well, we must first identify what determines success in life.
 We know that completing high school and college leads to more successful outcomes.

 So maybe you have a really great memory.
 Is taking notes really necessary for you?
 Is taking notes a waste of time?